mohamedammareid/pricetool.eg/README.md

 ## Contact

-For any queries or suggestions, feel free to contact me at [your email address].
+For any queries or suggestions, feel free to contact me at [].